surfstudio/SurfGear/mwwm/doc/README.md

 # MWWM

-Software architectural pattern for flutter apps.
+Software architectural pattern for Flutter apps.

 ## Description

-This architecture is based on fundamental principles of Clean Architecture and is a variation *MVVM*.
+MWWM is based on principles of Clean Architecture and is a variation of *MVVM*.

-Can highlight that parts: *Widget*, *WidgetModel*, *Model*, *BusinessLogic*.
+It consists of three parts: *Widget*, *WidgetModel* and *Model*.

-**Widget** - representation layer, that contains only daclaration of UI.
-This layer interact with WidgetModel by way like a binding in mvvm.
+**Widget** — a representation layer that contains only UI related code.

-**WidgetModel** - communication layer between representation layer and business logic.
-It use Model layer for handle logic.
+**WidgetModel** - handles and accumulates all data needed for Widget: objects of the domain layer, scroll position, text fields values, animation state, etc.

-**Model** - set of contracts (performers) that it can execute.
-Performer is a link of business logic part.
-Widget model calls model do anything by changes.
-Model finds performer that appropriate with this change and execute it.
+WidgetModel uses Model for interaction with various data sources.

-**BusinessLogic** - business logic layer.
-Pure dart code.
-Not depend from flutter.
+**Model** - a link between WidgetModel and "the external world": data sources, services or other abstraction layers.
+It allows to develop both separately and have a possibility to modify one layer with no need for changing the other.
+Model is represented by two components: **Change** (a signal to model which means *what* we want to achieve) and **Performer** (that knows *how* to achieve it).

 ![](images/mwwm.png)